markos-stefanidis/riscv-rv32im-core/README.md

 The implementation has been simulated using Modelsim, but has not been implemented on actual hardware.

 ## Compiling
-C source code can be compiled using the [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) using the following command:
+C source code can be compiled using the [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) with the following command:

 `riscv32-unknown-elf-gcc -march=rv32im -mabi=ilp32 -O0 -nostdlib test.c -o test.o`